PrintN/Youtube-Automation-Bot/README.md

 ## Limitations of the Youtube API
 By default, users are allowed to upload videos with a maximum duration of 15 minutes.
 If you wish to upload videos that exceed this limit, you will need to verify your account.
 For more details click [here](https://support.google.com/youtube/answer/71673).

+## ⭐ Support the Project
+If you find this project helpful, please consider giving it a ⭐!
+Starring the repository helps others discover the project and motivates further development.
+Thank you for your support!

 ## Ideas for Your Channel
 Here are some content ideas for an automated YouTube channel you could do by modifying the bot: